 Self-guided or narrated tours are offered of this indoor collection of over 240 North American fish, mammals, and birds.
 Located also on the grounds is a butterfly garden, frog pond, and nature trail.

 Open daily late May – September.
 Check their website for 2021 updates.

 If you are in need of a chocolate fix, this is the place.
 Fine chocolates, coffee, desserts, and a selection of ice creams are available.
 The museum offers free tours in the chocolate museum.

-If are lucky enough to visit on the second Saturday of every month, it wouldn’t be right to not visit a historic lighthouse located on the island.
+If are lucky enough to visit on a Friday, it wouldn’t be right to not visit the historic lighthouse located on the island.

 South Bass Island Lighthouse

 419.285.1800 | website